numberisnan/wallpaper-comic/README.md

 ## Roadmap

 - [x] Download images from GoComics
 - [ ] Set images as wallpaper
-- [ ] Have option to run in background
+- [ ] Set to run on computer startup
+- [ ] Try to download later if internet is not available on startup